-A business owner's policy, or BOP, is a cost-effective way for beer, wine, and liquor stores to buy a general liability policy and commercial property insurance together.
+A business owner's policy, or BOP, is a cost-effective way for beer, wine, and liquor stores to buy commercial property insurance and general liability coverage together.

-Commercial general liability insurance covers common third-party risks, such as a customer slipping in a spill at a wine store and breaking a wrist or their smartphone.
+A general liability policy covers basic third-party risks.
+For example, a customer who slips in a spill at a wine store might break a wrist or damage their smartphone.

 Liquor liability coverage pays for legal expenses if your store sells alcoholic beverages to a person who then harms others or damages property while intoxicated.